-Firstly, ac coupling of the signal degrades the Bit Error Rate performance of the modem.
-See Figure 17.

-Figure 17 Typical Bit Error Rates (at 8kbits/sec, without FEC, for different degrees of ac coupling)

-Secondly, any ac coupling at the receive input will transform any step in the voltage at the discriminator output to a slowly decaying pulse which can confuse the modem's level measuring circuits.
-As illustrated below, the time for this step to decay to 37% of its original value is 'RC' where and is 8 msec - or 64 bit times at 8kbits/sec for a 20Hz network.
-See Figure 18.
+- 1. AC coupling of the signal degrades the Bit Error Rate performance of the modem (at 8kbits/sec, without FEC, for different degrees of AC coupling).
+See Figure 17 - 2.
+Any AC coupling at the receive input will transform any step in the voltage at the discriminator output to a slowly decaying pulse which can confuse the modem's level measuring circuits.
+As shown in Figure 18, the time for this step to decay to 37% of its original value is 'RC' when:

-RC = $1/(2 \times \pi \times \text{the 3dB cut-off frequency of the RC network})$
+RC = 1/($2 \times \pi \times the 3dB$ cut-off frequency of the RC network) and is 8 ms - or 64 bit times at 8kbits/sec for a 20Hz network.